Lemon Meringue Cupcakes

 Can you believe the first day of summer is next week?
 The weather here has been so hot lately that it feels like summer got here two weeks ago, but according to the calendar, it’s Tuesday.
 Honestly, this year seems to be FLYING by.

-Though, it’s not just been this year.
+But it’s not just been this year.
 It’s been this WEEK!
-Every recipe we’ve been making lately has been requiring a lot more work than usual.
+Every recipe we’ve been making lately has had a lot more components than usual.
 Not that they’re hard recipes, but more my mom and I have been so tired that working has been a monumental effort.

 It took two days to get these cupcakes just right!
 They’re such a simple recipe, but…you know how you get really tired of working and you’d rather be doing pretty much anything else?
 Yeah, we’ve been there this week.
 Like, we actually did laundry and folded it to avoid cleaning in the kitchen.